awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-artifact.md

 AWS Artifact is a service that allows you to download AWS security compliance reports such as ISO and PCI reports\.
 Using AWS Artifact, a user in the organization's management account can automatically accept agreements on behalf of all member accounts in an organization, even as new reports and accounts are added\.
 Member account users can view and download agreements\.
 For more information, see [Managing an agreement for multiple accounts in AWS Artifact](https://docs.aws.amazon.com/artifact/latest/ug/manage-org-agreement.html) in the *AWS Artifact User Guide*\.

-Use the following information to help you to help you integrate AWS Artifact with AWS Organizations\.
+Use the following information to help you integrate AWS Artifact with AWS Organizations\.